morpht/modifiers_pack/modules/modifiers_custom_colors/README.md

 ### Optional steps for better user experience
 1. Use a paragraph Preview view mode on Form display.
 2. Download Spectrum library ([Spectrum](http://bgrins.github.io/spectrum)) to
-your libraries folder and change the widget for
-Color fields on the Paragraph to "Spectrum".
+your libraries folder and change the widget for Color fields to "Spectrum".

 ## Maintainers
 This module is maintained by developers at Morpht.
 For more information on